END ADDICTION BHAM Walk 2024 presented by AmFirst!

 We will also have our annual EAB Sober Circle thru which we celebrate attendees' sobriety whether they have decades, months, days or hours acheived!
 Each Sober Circle member will receive a "Hope" token from APC.

-Additional activities are be added, so keep an eye on APC's social media sites to learn more!
+Additional activities are being added, so keep an eye on APC's social media sites to learn more!
 Do you have an activity idea you'd like to share with APC?
 Send us a message at Carie@apcbham.org!